Immigration Resources

 Multiple California agencies provide immigration resources.
 The state has produced an interactive California Immigrant Guide found at this website.
 California’s Attorney General, Xavier Becerra’s website also provides immigration resources.
 The California Department of Social Services funds qualified nonprofit organizations to provide services to immigrants who reside in California.
 A directory of these immigration service contractors is found at this website.
 The State Bar of California has immigration legal resources at this website.

-If you have questions, would like to update your child’s emergency contact information, or meet with someone at our school, please contact Ana Grajeda, Parent Coordinator by email at agrajeda@laaae.org or by telephone at 213-487-0600.
+If you have questions, would like to update your child’s emergency contact information, or meet with someone at our school, please contact Kriscia Tejada, Assistant Principal by email at ktejada@laaae.org or by telephone at 213-487-0600.